OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 Each breakup term is a list of comma separated expressions with an optional search condition at the end.
-Each list is treated as a select list in a union, i.e. they must be of equal length and the leftmost list must provide a name for each column.
+Each list is treated as a select list in a union, i.e., they must be of equal length and the leftmost list must provide a name for each column.
 This means that an AS declaration is needed if the expression is not a column.

-If a breakup tern has the optional WHERE clause, the condition is evaluated in the scope of the select, i.e. all that is defined by the FROM.
+If a breakup tern has the optional WHERE clause, the condition is evaluated in the scope of the select, i.e., all that is defined by the FROM.
 If the condition is true, the row represented by the breakup term is added to the result set of the breakup select, otherwise it is ignored.